abdur026/ArtisenAlley/tests/README.md

 # ArtisenAlley Unit Tests

 This directory contains unit tests for the ArtisenAlley marketplace application.
-These tests are designed to verify the functionality of key components without affecting the production environment.
+These tests are designed to verify the functionality of key components.

-## Test Structure

 - `bootstrap.php` - Sets up the test environment
-- `TestUtils.php` - Contains utility functions and mocks for testing
+- `TestUtils.php` - Contains utility functions
 - `run.php` - Script to run all tests
 - `unit/` - Directory containing all unit tests